Dental conditions during pregnancy

 Pregnancy can trigger a number of physical changes in oral health, including pregnancy gingivitis (inflammation of the gums) and pregnancy epulis (a growth on the gum).

 Gingivitis, a form of periodontal (gum) disease, is common in pregnancy.
-The hormonal changes that occur at this time lead to increased blood flow to the gum tissue and increased inflammation of this tissue in response to the presence of plaque.
+The hormonal changes that occur at this time lead to increased blood flow to the gum tissue and increased inflammation in response to dental plaque.

 If you have pregnancy gingivitis, your gums will appear swollen and bleed easily.
-The severity of the gingivitis can be minimised by greater attention to oral hygiene.
+The severity can be minimised by greater attention to oral hygiene.
 Brushing your teeth thoroughly twice a day with fluoride toothpaste will help reduce plaque, as will flossing after each meal.

-Recently, a body of evidence has emerged linking more severe gum disease (periodontal disease) in pregnancy to an increased risk of premature birth.
-However this remains controversial.
-Meta-analyses (in which researchers combine results of several relevant studies) have not shown that treating gum disease (such as through scaling and root planing) during pregnancy reduces the risk of preterm delivery.
+There is a little evidence linking more severe gum disease (periodontal disease) in pregnancy to an increased risk of premature birth, but this is far from certain since intervening by treating gum disease during pregnancy (such as through scaling and root planing) does not seem to reduce the risk of preterm delivery.

 Occasionally, some pregnant women will develop a localised swelling on the gum, known as a pregnancy epulis or pregnancy granuloma.
 Typically this will occur in the second or third trimester, sometimes even appearing for the first time in the final month of the pregnancy.